-OAuth 2.0 authorization request looks like a public client (SPA,
+OAuth authorization request from a public client omits the PKCE code_challenge parameter.

 Why this matters

-OAuth 2.0 authorization request looks like a public client (SPA, mobile, or native app) but does not include a code_challenge parameter.
+The request looks like a public client (SPA, mobile, or native app) yet carries no code_challenge.
 Without PKCE, the authorization code can be intercepted and exchanged by an attacker.

 RFC 8252 §6 mandates PKCE for native/SPA clients.
 RFC 9700 (OAuth 2.0 Security BCP) recommends PKCE for ALL clients, including confidential ones, as defence in depth.